Early College High School Program

 College and career should not just be your dream.
 Make it YOUR reality!
 Click here to review the FAQ section.

-Rachel will graduate with a high school diploma and a college associate's degree when she graduates from Metro Schools - all at no cost to her or her family.
+Rachel graduated with a high school diploma and a college associate's degree - all at no cost to her or her family.

-Rachel is a Metro Schools’ senior currently enrolled in MNPS’ Middle College High School.
-This May, Rachel will graduate with a high school diploma and a college associate degree.
+Rachel is a Metro Schools’ graduate, class of 2018, who was enrolled in MNPS’ Middle College High School.
+Rachel graduated in May 2018 with a high school diploma and a college associate degree.

 From the moment you meet Rachel, her eagerness to learn is undeniable.
 She has dreams of continuing her college career and plans to study literature in college – and then travel the world.
-By earning her college associate degree and high school diploma simultaneously, it will give her the opportunity to achieve those dreams faster.
+By earning her college associate degree and high school diploma simultaneously, she had the opportunity to achieve those dreams at a faster pace.

 Rachel admitted that while the journey wasn’t always easy, she found a support team among her MNPS teachers and NSCC professors.